prakharmrsl/easypcceo.github.io/pages/about.md

 Then I looked two more times and realized I made a novice mistake.
 I didn't connect the CPU power cable!

 I turned it on again.
 Bam!
 Everything was working properly.
-From that moment on I was a member of the PC Master Race.
+From that moment on I was a member of the PC gaming community.

 Then I heard about Bitcoin, and I found it quite fascinating.
 I started researching cryptocurrencies and how they work and honestly I found the topic quite confusing at first.
 In fact, building my first gaming PC wasn't too easy for me either.